HMS-Core/hms-ads-demo-java/README.md

 ## Introduction
-The Java sample code provided by Ads Kit describes how to display ads by integrating the HUAWEI Ads SDK into your Android app.
+The Java sample code provided by Ads Kit describes how to display ads by integrating the Petal Ads SDK into your Android app.

 ## Installation
 Install the sample code on a Huawei phone.
 <br>You can use HMS Toolkit to quickly run the sample code.
 HMS Toolkit supports one-stop kit integration, and provides functions such as free app debugging on remote real devices.
 To learn more about HMS Toolkit, please refer to the [HMS Toolkit documentation](https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/getting-started-0000001077381096?ha_source=hms1).</br>

 ## Configuration Management
 N/A